janniksam/RaftMod.FilteredNets/README.md

 # RaftMod.FilteredNets

-FilteredNets is a Raft-Mod, which allows you to configure your item nets to only catch specific items
+FilteredNets is a Raft-Mod, that allows you to configure your item nets to only catch specific items

 https://www.raftmodding.com/mods/filterednets